clockj/MSBC/README.md

 # MSBC

-Interesting features about the moving surface.
+Interesting flow structures about the moving surface.